leggedrobotics/darknet_ros/README.md

 ### Building

+Darknet on the CPU is fast but it's like 500 times faster on GPU!
+You'll have to have an Nvidia GPU and you'll have to install CUDA.
+The CMakeLists.txt file automatically detects if you have CUDA installed or not.
+CUDA is a parallel computing platform and application programming interface (API) model created by Nvidia.
+If you do not have CUDA on your System the build process will switch to the CPU version of YOLO.
+In some cases you might receive the following build error:

+    nvcc fatal : Unsupported gpu architecture 'compute_61'.

+This means that you need to check the compute capability (version) of your GPU.
+You can find a list of supported GPUs in CUDA here: [CUDA - WIKIPEDIA](https://en.wikipedia.org/wiki/CUDA#Supported_GPUs).
+Simply find the compute capability of your GPU and replace in darknet_ros/CMakeLists.txt the version number 61 with your version number:

+    -O3 -gencode arch=compute_61,code=sm_61

 In order to install darknet_ros, clone the latest version from this repository into your catkin workspace and compile the package using ROS.

     cd catkin_workspace/src